 If the offending behavior has violated University policy, then disciplinary actions, up to and including termination, are under the purview of the member’s supervisor and Human Resources and are not subject to the Staff Council’s rules or procedures.

-Article IX.
-Responsibilities and Duties
+Section 1: Staff Council Responsibilities and Duties

 Staff Council shall:

 - Be an inclusive voice for all staff that reflect the different categories of eligible employees (unionized, exempt, and contractual).